moliver28/research-handbook/content/handbook/people-group/promotions-transfers.md

     - *Each promotion candidate should make a copy of this form to use to collect feedback from their respective feedback providers.*
     - **Due date: 2024-06-07**
 4. Team member identifies stakeholders for feedback request
     - Team members should select 3-4 team members to provide feedback and review their proposed feedback providers with their manager before sending out the feedback form to ensure alignment.
+Team members should select at least one distinct feedback provider for each business result highlighted in the promotion document.
     - Requirements for feedback providers are:
         - Feedback provider should be at or above the target promotion level (I.E. if a Security Engineer is targeting a Senior Security Engineer promotion, the feedback provider's level should be Senior Security Engineer or higher)
         - Feedback provider should have direct experience working with the team member on one or more of the [business results](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#business-results) highlighted in their [promotion document](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#promotion-document).